MiltFra/string-visualizer/README.md

 There are no precompiled releases because the program is configured by changing `src/Config.hs` and recompiling.
 Therefore you will have to compile the program yourself.

+### Latest cabal version

-You need to have a current version (tested on 2.4.0.0) of `cabal-install` installed on your machine.
+You need to have a current version (one that provides the `v2-*` commands) of `cabal-install` installed on your machine, e.g. the current [ArchLinux package](https://www.archlinux.org/packages/?name=cabal-install).
+If your system does not yet support this, have a look at the next section.

 Then you can do:
 ```